bibekaryal86/trackcase-spa/README.md

   * client report
     * when opening case page or client page, show cases, formsReducer, collections, etc all in one
     * maybe like campaign report, utilize tabs in the page to navigate without leaving page

-* table sort might not be working as expected
+  * check table sort, some working, some not working
+    * likely the element ones not working (?)

 TODO
 * Move statuses in track case service to database